Access to Work scheme

 • Travel to and in work

-If the applicant is also applying for the travel to work scheme as part of their claim the advisor will request 3 quotes from local taxi firms.
+If the applicant is also applying for the travel to work scheme as part of their claim the advisor will request three quotes from local taxi firms.
 This information and the recommendations in the assessment are used to identify the full cost of the grant.

 After the separate parts of the claim have been gathered, the advisor sends a letter to the applicant outlining the grant.
 The grant is available once the applicant has signed and returned the form.